yogeshw/upsornps/README.md

  - Current basic salary (Basic + DA)
  - Expected salary growth rate
  - Existing NPS corpus (if any)
 - NPS contribution rates (employee and employer)
- - Expected returns on NPS investments
+- Expected returns on NPS investments (default: 9.5%)
 - Annuity conversion rate without return of purchase price
- - Age when you joined Government service
+- Age when you joined Government service (used to calculate years of service)
+- Tax rate on investment returns (all corpus returns are post-tax if specified)
 - Post-retirement parameters
   - UPS pension growth rate
-   - NPS corpus return rate
+  - NPS corpus return rate (before tax)
   - Life expectancy estimates

 ### Output Information

 - Final basic salary at retirement
 - Monthly pension estimates for both schemes
-- UPS lump sum amount and its projected invested value.
+- UPS lump sum amount and its projected invested value (using post-tax returns if tax rate is specified).
 - NPS corpus and lump sum calculations
-- Detailed corpus depletion analysis
+- Detailed corpus depletion analysis (using post-tax returns if tax rate is specified)
-- Year-by-year breakdown of pension differences
+- Year-by-year breakdown of pension differences, including NPS and UPS lump sum returns

 ## Default Values